Vaduvur Srinivasa Desikachariar: Prapathi/Saranagathi

-Our Swami had his Prapatthi performed at a very tender age by Srimad Therazhundur Andavan Swami and Samasrayanam under Akkur Andavan Swami.
-Thus, he along with Sri Thenbirai Lakshmi Raghavachariar remains one of the few living sishyas with links to six Acharya Sreshtas of the Andavan Parampara.
+Sri Desikachariar had his Prapatthi performed at a very young age by Srimad Therazhundur Andavan Swami and Samasrayanam under Akkur Andavan Swami.
+Thus he, along with Sri Thenbirai Lakshmi Raghavachariar, was one of the few sishyas with links to six Acharya Sreshtas of the Andavan Parampara.

-Our Swami and late Sri Kanchi Paramacharya
+Relationship with Sri Kanchi Paramacharya

 While Sri Desikachariar was 13 years old and having training in Prabandha Adyayenam, Kanchi Paramacharya Sri Chandrashekarendra Saraswati Swami was visiting Mannargudi.
 The great Sage had tremendous respect for the Mannargudi family.
 Srinivasa Iyengar introduced the young scholar to Paramacharya, who asked the boy to recite the "Koondhal malar mangaikkum man madanthaikkum".
 Young Sri Desikachariar recited this Pasuram in a resounding manner and was blessed by the Paramacharya.

 Later, Sri Desikachariar's Ganantham Pariksha was conducted by none other than Late Kanchi Paramacharya himself.

-Tremendously impressed by the then young Yajur Veda Ganapadi, Paramacharya appointed him as a Parikshaadhikari (examiner) for the Vedic Exams conducted by Sankara Mutt Patasalas and our swami performed this task for nearly 55 years before he gracefully let others do that job.
+Impressed by the then young Yajur Veda Ganapadi, Paramacharya appointed him as a Parikshaadhikari (examiner) for the Vedic Exams conducted by Sankara Mutt Patasalas and the swami performed this task for nearly 55 years before others did that job.

 Kanchi Paramacharya Sri Chandrashekarendra Saraswati Swami continued to be his Guide and Philosopher for more than 50 years.

 During the time, Sri Kanchi Paramacharya desired that Sri Desikachariar should publish some authoritative works on Dharma Saastra.
 Desikachariar located the Telugu edition of "Pithru Medha Saram" originally done by Vaideeka Sarvabhouma Thozhappar, and translated to Devanagari with all Pramanams and a Tamizh vyakyanam.